john-best/chat/README.md

-# rps
+# chat!
-RPS game using Flask
+chat application using Flask